Qaaniet/Q-Sync/Tech Hub/Alteram Work/ICT Meeting.md

   - If home affairs does not verify then it creates a problem for SASSA, Home Affairs in the process of migrating data.
 They are not up to date with their system.
 Creates challengers for SASSA.
 SASSA is allowed to override this if Home Affairs does not have the data to verify
   - Home Affairs does not have the biometrics of refugees, therefore SASSA has to first capture on SOCPEN and then the uploading to BBE can happen
-  - When it comes to foster care quad 7s without birth certificates onboarding has a challenge

-Issue regarding applications for refugees.
+  - When it comes to foster care quad 7s without birth certificates onboarding has a challenge Issue regarding applications for refugees.
 Process if broken

+A person that is migrated needs to

+Network in Bellville is slow, much of time is spent waiting